countmatic/countmatic-api/README.md

 # openapi
-Open API description of the countmatic backend
+Open API description of the countmatic backend.
+Follow us also on twitter: https://twitter.com/countmatic

 ## Request a new counter
 ```